RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 The inputs pane houses the initial input files required in order to run an orbit determination.

 1. **Notification Banner** - Indicates whether the latest database file has been synced.
-2. **Sync Button** - the sync button allows an operator to quickly load the latest database file into the database and initialize the orbit for a new orbit determination.
+2. **Sync Button** - The sync button allows an operator to quickly load the latest database file into the database and initialize the orbit for a new orbit determination.
-3. **Orbit Source** - the orbit source field displays what source is being used to determine the orbit (TLE, Ephemeris, etc.).
-Source type can be selected from the dropdown.
+3. **Orbit Source** - The orbit source field displays what source is being used to determine the orbit (TLE, Ephemeris, etc.).
+Source type can be selected from the select menu.
-4. **Epoch Fields** - displays the reference epoch, range and span for the selected input file.
+4. **Epoch Fields** - Displays the reference epoch, range, and span for the selected input file.
-5. **Other inputs** - missions may require different input files to determine their orbit, the remaining fields provide this flexibility.
+5. **Other inputs** - Missions may require different input files to determine their orbit.
+The remaining fields provide this flexibility.
 For instance, some user permissions may allow for replacing, or not including a Thrust Profile for maneuvers, or a Processed Track File in determining an orbit.
-6. **Determine Orbit Button** - the determine orbit button initializes an orbit determination.
+6. **Determine Orbit Button** - The determine orbit button initializes an orbit determination.
 :::

 #### Outputs